A Modern Wood Privacy Screen Plan

 Wood Privacy Screen Design- Build it with our Plans

 These wood privacy screen designs are designed for professional builders and designers.
 The plans are architectural drawings only.
 Every feature is likely different, so you may have to create your own material list based on the size you choose.
 We designed this project to utilize standard available material from your local lumber yard.
+It sort of resembles a pergola design, doesn’t it?
 As with anything, avoid the budget materials from big box stores.